 Next up on our WrestleMania REVISITED, we look back at events that took place on April 2.
 Two matches that are on the opposite end of the wrestling spectrum.
 First, we have a technically brilliant triple threat match from WrestleMania 2000, followed by a beastly showdown between to powerhouse wrestlers at WrestleMania 33

 Two Falls Triple Threat Match Intercontinental and European Championships

-Before Angle can remove his championships from his waist he is attacked by Benoit.
+Before Angle can remove his championships from his waist, he is attacked by Benoit.
 Jericho is quick to get involved when they enter the ring, each man trying to gain the early advantage.
-The first pin attempt comes from Angle after a belly to belly suplex to Jericho.
-His attempt is stopped by Jericho at two.
+The first pin attempt comes from Angle after a belly-to-belly suplex to Jericho.
+Jericho stops his attempt at two.

-With nowhere to go Jericho taps out, but the referee isn’t there to make the call.
+Jericho taps out with nowhere to go, but the referee isn’t there to make the call.
 Angle then brings one of his championship belts into the ring and strikes Jericho with it.
 But Benoit breaks up the three count.